Employee Net Promoter Score (eNPS): How to Measure & Calculate

 Based on these results the eNPS score is +48.

-How to use Employee Net Promoter Score (eNPS)?
+Tips for Improving Employee Net Promoter Score

 The results of eNPS should also be benchmarked to past results, similar organizations, and/or the industry overall.
 This helps employers put the results of eNPS into perspective, while the score by itself is less meaningful and provides little context.